An Optimal Algorithm for Finding Champions in Tournament Graphs: Lower bounds

 To prove the theorem above, we need to define the auxiliary problem below and operate a reduction. \begin{definition}[Anomalous Row Problem] Given a matrix $M \in \mathbb{F}_2^{k \times m}$ such that every row but one presents $k + 1$ zeroes and the remaining one presents $k$ zeroes, find the $k$-zeroes row. \end{definition}

+We will see that the anomalous row problem is not harder than the problem of finding the Copeland winner: technically we will show a reduction between these two problems.
+Moreover, proving a randomized lower bound for the anomalous row problem turns out to be easier.

-We now state the following theorem referring to the anomalous row problem, which is strictly related to Theorem \ref{monte_carlo_thm}. \begin{theorem} It does not exist a randomized algorithm that solves the anomalous row problem (Definition \ref{anomalous_row_problem}) by probing $\o\l(km\r)$ cells of the input matrix $M$ and returns the correct answer with fixed positive probability. \end{theorem}
+The next lemma bounds from below the number of $M$'s entries that must be probed in order to solve the anomalous row problem.
+This bound is strictly related to Theorem~\ref{monte_carlo_thm}, as we will see shortly. \begin{lemma} It does not exist a randomized algorithm that solves the anomalous row problem (Definition~\ref{anomalous_row_problem}) by probing $o(km)$ cells of the input matrix $M$ and returns the correct answer with fixed positive probability. \end{lemma}

-We now show that if there exists an algorithm violating Theorem \ref{monte_carlo_thm} then we can design an algorithm that violates Theorem \ref{anomalous_thm}.
-Thus, proving the latter is sufficient to prove the former.
+To ease the discussion, we defer the proof of Lemma~\ref{anomalous_thm} to the end of this section.
+First, we show that if there exists an algorithm violating Theorem~\ref{monte_carlo_thm} then we can design an algorithm that violates Lemma~\ref{anomalous_thm}.
+Thus, proving Lemma~\ref{anomalous_thm} is sufficient to prove Theorem~\ref{monte_carlo_thm}.

 Given an instance of the anomalous row problem, $M \in \mathbb{F}_2^{k \times m}$, we can assume that $k$ and $m$ are odd and $m > 3k$.
 Indeed, if this is not the case, it is sufficient to add a dummy row containing $k + 1$ zeroes and several dummy columns containing only ones.
 It is apparent that this modification preserves both the $k$-zeroes row and the asymptotic complexity.
 Then, we construct a tournament having $n = k + m$ players and adjacency matrix